alex-nowicki/tome/src/pages/garuda/stories/strays-episode-1.md

 “Don’t Bopha, it’s not funny.”

 “It’s a little funny.”
 Bopha takes a pen from a nearby desk and walks over to Chantico.
-He pulls off the cap and leans in to write something on her face, just as Chantico’s eyes open, expression returning to her face.
+He opens the lid of the pod and leans in to write something on her face, just as Chantico’s eyes open, expression returning to her face.

 “You’re such a child, Bopha.”
 Her voice is muddled, the vocal cords not getting enough practice.
 She stretches her face, blinking rapidly.